OpenF2/F2/docs/src/app-development.md

 ## Namespacing

-F2 is a _web_ integration framework which means apps are inherently insecure&mdash;at least those _non-secure_ apps.
+F2 is a _web_ integration framework which means apps are inherently insecure.
 Following this spec, App Developers must avoid CSS collisions and JavaScript namespace issues to provide users with the best possible experience.

-<span class="label label-default">Note</span> Continue reading for [more specifics about secure apps](#secure-apps).

 ### Namespacing CSS